rvarttinen/spring-example-magic/README.md

 # What is does
 The example/demo service is really simple; it will retrieve an entry from the [Bored API](https://apis.scrimba.com/bored/) and store it locally as RDF magic.
 I.e providing a key to an entry will fetch it from the external, Bored API, and apply semantics to  it and then store it in an in-memory triple store.
 Keys are in the range [1000000, 9999999].
 If same entry is requested subsequently the locally stored entry will be used (a Bloom filter is queried first to see if there might be a local entry of it stored, otherwise an external fetch is performed).

+# History
+Everything has a history, even this little project.
+It started out as a simple demo with a slightly silly and whimsical touch (to get people's attention?).
+It lay dormant for some years until quite recently when it is now housed in this repository.
+However, in doing so it started slowly move away from some silliness and hopefully it will mature over time as it gets new features and the deployment model solidifies (Kubernetes).

 ### Regular REST, with and without RDF
 If no key is provided the service will list all locally stored entries.
 It will not make any attempt to retrieve any external data - for now.